mrpotatosanta/bo1-zombies-autosplitter/README.md

 ## Usage & Tips
 - Launch LiveSplit before Black Ops 1 or while at the main menu.

 - **Not working?** Try running LiveSplit as administrator
    - *To always run as admin.
 Right click `LiveSplit.exe` > Properties > Compatibility tab > Check "Run this program as an administrator" box > Apply*

 - **Customization:** LiveSplit is highly customizable.
-   - Customize fonts, colors, and more in Edit Layout > Layout Settings.
+   - Customize fonts, colors, and components in *Right-click > Edit Layout... > Layout Settings*.
-   - Feel free to add, remove, edit, re-order components to fit your needs.
-   - You could even add other tools like [Strett's Velocity Graph](https://github.com/strett/LiveSplit-Velocity-Graph-For-BO1-BO2-WAW-MW2) to the same layout.
+   - You could even add other tools, such as [Strett's Velocity Graph](https://github.com/strett/LiveSplit-Velocity-Graph-For-BO1-BO2-WAW-MW2) into your layout

 - LiveSplit automatically remembers your last used splits.
 If it doesn’t, simply open `bo1 subsplits.lss` to restore them
    - This will also open your preferred layout, assuming you linked the layout to `bo1 subsplits.lss`